JiahangWang/Expense-Tracker/README.md

 ## Notes
 - Date format is expected as YYYY-MM-DD.
-- The app reads existing transactions from data.csv on startup.
+- The app reads existing transactions from `data/data.csv` on startup.
-- After adding a transaction, data is saved immediately to data.csv.
+- After adding a transaction, data is saved immediately to `data/data.csv`.